 Who we are

 The Academy of medical Royal Colleges (the Academy) is the coordinating body for the UK and Ireland’s 24 medical Royal Colleges and Faculties.
-They ensure patients are safely and properly cared for by setting standards for the way doctors are educated, trained and monitored throughout their careers.
+We ensure that patients are safely and properly cared for by setting standards for the way doctors are educated, trained and monitored throughout their careers.

 Healthcare is complex and increasingly there are issues where a cross-specialty perspective is needed.
-It’s the Academy’s job to ensure this work is done effectively and then acted upon by policy makers, regulators and clinicians.
+It’s our job to ensure this work is done effectively and then acted upon by policy makers, regulators and clinicians.

 This unique position gives us a leading role in the areas of clinical quality, public health, education and training and doctors’ revalidation.